-- (1) Plan Administration.
+(1) Plan Administration.
 The board shall have sole discretionary responsibility for the operation, interpretation, and administration of the plan and for determining eligibility for plan benefits.
 Any action taken on any matter within the discretion of the board shall be final, conclusive, and binding on all parties.
 In order to discharge its duties hereunder, the board shall have the power and authority to delegate ministerial duties and to employ such outside professionals as may be required for prudent administration of the plan.
 The board shall also have authority to enter into agreements as may be necessary to implement this plan.
-Any individual member of the board who is otherwise eligible may participate in the plan, but shall not be entitled to make decisions solely with respect to his or her own participation and benefits under the plan. - (2) To implement the plan, the board shall enter into a trust agreement, so that plan funds shall be segregated from an employer's own assets and held in trust by the trustee for the exclusive benefit of participants and their beneficiaries.
+Any individual member of the board who is otherwise eligible may participate in the plan, but shall not be entitled to make decisions solely with respect to his or her own participation and benefits under the plan.

+(2) To implement the plan, the board shall enter into a trust agreement, so that plan funds shall be segregated from an employer's own assets and held in trust by the trustee for the exclusive benefit of participants and their beneficiaries.
 Any or all benefits that may accrue to any participant or beneficiary under this plan shall be subject to the terms and conditions of said trust agreement.
-Except as provided in section (5), it shall be impossible under any circumstances at any time for any part of the corpus or income of the trust fund to be used for, or diverted to purposes other than the exclusive benefit of participants and their beneficiaries. - (3) Plan Expenses.
+Except as provided in section (5), it shall be impossible under any circumstances at any time for any part of the corpus or income of the trust fund to be used for, or diverted to purposes other than the exclusive benefit of participants and their beneficiaries.

+(3) Plan Expenses.
 All expenses of plan administration, including (by way of illustration and not limitation) those incurred by the board and the fees of the trustee shall be paid from the trust fund.

-Not withstanding the foregoing, expenses incurred in connection with a distribution of benefits (including without limitation, a refund of contributions) may be allocated to and charged against the participant's interest in the plan. - (4) Claims for Benefits.
+(4) Claims for Benefits.
 A claim for a benefit under this plan shall be reviewed by the board (or by its designee) in accordance with the procedure outlined in 16 CSR 50-2.035.
-An appeal of an adverse claim decision shall be processed in accordance with 16 CSR 50-1.020. - (5) Facility of Payments.
+An appeal of an adverse claim decision shall be processed in accordance with 16 CSR 50-1.020.

+(5) Facility of Payments.
 If any participant shall be physically, mentally or legally incapable of receiving or acknowledging receipt of any payment under the plan to which he or she is entitled, the board, upon the receipt of satisfactory evidence of his or her incapacity and satisfactory evidence that another person or institution is maintaining him/her and that no guardian or committee has been appointed for him/her, may cause any payment otherwise payable to him/her to be made to such person or institution so maintaining him/her.

-AUTHORITY: section 50.1032, RSMo 2000.
+AUTHORITY: section 50.1032, RSMo Supp.
+1999.
 Original rule filed Sept.
 29, 2000, effective March 30, 2001.
-Amended: Filed Nov.
-10, 2005, effective May 30, 2006.